karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 ![example-diagram](/img/vpn-p2s-problem-diagram.png)

-As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet, this public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.
+As you can see this is a pretty basic setup, we have a public app where customers can connect via public internet, this public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.

-It makes no sense that the database and the second app could be accessed from anywhere on the internet, so we're going to make them private.
+It makes no sense from the database and the second app to be accessible from anywhere on the internet, so we're going to make them private.
 To make both resources private we're going to use Azure Private Endpoints.

 When a private endpoint is created, Azure changes the public name resolution by adding another CNAME record pointing towards the dedicated FQDN of the private endpoint.
 By default, it also creates a private DNS zone, corresponding to the ``privatelink`` subdomain, with the DNS A resource record for the private endpoint.